VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI.md

 5. DEVELOPER NOTES
 ===========================================================

-• AMI is the only file the Loader Prompt must reference.
+• AMI is the only file the Loader Prompt must reference directly.
 • ST-4.2 may be loaded in Architect Mode for character auditing, but is not used during gameplay initialization.
 • Naming inconsistencies will be standardized in a future cleanup pass.
 • Submodules and RAWs should not be auto-loaded unless explicitly requested.